 Visit Arnold Arboretum

 At Arnold Arboretum you can get close to nature without going far - the 281-acre park in Jamaica Plain is walking distance from the Forest Hills T stop.
-Designed by Frederick Law Olmsted, the gardens provide a beautiful backdrop for a relaxing picnic with friends or a leisurely stroll along one of the trails.
+Designed by Frederick Law Olmsted, the gardens provide a beautiful backdrop for a leisurely stroll.

 You Might Also Like:

 How Long Do You Need to Visit Boston?

 A one-of-a-kind city where history meets modern life, Boston is a must on any trip to America’s East Coast.
 So, how long do you need to experience the best of Boston on your visit?
 It all depends on what you want to see and do!